shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Containers.markdown

 fac59b475b1b        nginx               "/bin/bash"         About a minute ago  Up About a minute   80/tcp, 443/tcp     nginx 6986b0367d5f        ubuntu              "/bin/bash"         35 minutes ago      Up 35 minutes                           nostalgic_jennings

-##How it works..

-The Docker daemon can look at the metadata associated with the containers and list them down.By default, the command returns:
+The Docker daemon can look at the metadata associated with the containers and lists them.Docker does this in following steps:

 -The container ID.
 -The image from which it got created.
 -The command that was run after starting the container.
 -The details about when it got created.
 -The current status.
--The ports that are exposed from the container.
+-The ports that are exposed from the container and mapped from the machine.
 -The name of the container.

-##There's more..
+### ~~ Additional Info ~~

 !
 To list both running and stopped containers, use the -a option as follows:-